 1) Improvements in memory, attention, seizure control, and learning capabilities.

 2) Neuroprotection.
-Benefits seen in neuro-inflammation and neuro-degeneration.
+Benefits were seen in neuro-inflammation and neuro-degeneration.

 3) Increases in antioxidant enzymes.